LeeVonks/Culinarix-API-Documentation/README.md

 | POST   | `/auth/login`          | Log in a user        |
 | GET    | `/user/details` | Get user information |

+## List of Technologies Used

+- **Google Cloud Run** : Serverless execution platform for running serverless applications.
+- **Google Cloud Storage** : Object storage service for storing and managing data.
+- **Firestore** : NoSQL database for storing and retrieving data.
+- **Flask** : Web framework for building APIs and handling requests.
+- **Dockerfile** : Defines how to build a Docker image for containerized deployment.
+- **TensorFlow** : Popular library for machine learning, deep learning, and numerical computation.
+- **Pickles** : Saves and loads machine learning models for efficient reuse.
+- **JSON Web Token (JWT)** : Secure authentication and authorization.

+*For more detail on our technology used, please visit the corresponding repository.*

+##
 Feel free to dive into these APIs and enhance your Culinarix experience.
 If you have any questions or suggestions, our development team is here to assist you.
 Happy coding! 🚀